-Menarche, or the first menstrual period, typically begins 3.3 years after the onset of the growth spurt or approximately 2 years after breast budding (94).
-The normal age for menarche ranges from 9 to 15 years.
-Primary amenorrhea has conventionally been defined as no menses by age 16 years; however, more recent data suggest that 15 years is more accurate and evidenced based (96).
-Within the first year after menarche, girls should establish a regular 20- to 45-day cycle.
-Significant variations should be monitored closely, and significant aberrations merit evaluation.
-As discussed in the section Risk
+B. 1. c.
+Menstruation: Menarche, or the first menstrual period, typically begins 3.3 years after the onset of the growth spurt or approximately 2 years after breast budding .
+The normal age for menarche ranges from 9-15 years.
+Primary amenorrhea has conventionally been defined as no menses by the age of 16 years.
+However, more recent data suggest that the age of 15 years is more accurate and evidenced-based.
+Within the first year after menarche, girls should establish a regular 20-45 day cycle.
+Significant variations should be monitored closely and significant aberrations merit evaluation.
+As was discussed in section A.1.d., nutritional status compromise and decrease in body fat can disrupt hormonal secretion and lead to delayed menarche, a key milestone in pubertal development for girls.
+Therefore, attention to appropriate dietary intake and appropriate weight gain in the young adolescent with IBD and avoidance of weight loss in the older adolescent is paramount.